lrre-foss/lure/README.md

 ## Hooks
 These describe the included hooks with RbxHooks, but you can also add your own!
 RbxHooks provides a very easy format to adding your own hooks.

-- TrustCheck: Basic hook that detours the internal Roblox IsTrustedSite function and replaces it with a custom one.
+- **TrustCheck**: Basic hook that detours the internal Roblox IsTrustedSite function and replaces it with a custom one.
+Currently does not patch HTTPS TrustCheck.
-- SwapIp: Censors all peer IPs in a NetworkServer by displaying them as "RakPeer".
+- **SwapIp**: Censors all peer IPs in a NetworkServer by displaying them as "RakPeer".

 ## Usage
 For finding hook addresses, [x64dbg](https://x64dbg.com/) is recommended.
 For patching the import table, [StudPE](http://www.cgsoftlabs.ro/studpe.html) is recommended.